-This course introduces graduate students to the fundamental principles of microbiology including microbial structure and diversity, microbial metabolism and pathogenicity, and classes and actions of antimicrobial drugs.
-This overview includes discussions of the interplay between the microbial pathogen and the host immune response during the infectious process and the understanding of adaptations of the microbial pathogens to overcome the immune system and cause diseases in humans.
+This course introduces graduate students to fundamental principles of microbiology including microbial structure/diversity, microbial metabolism and pathogenicity, and classes and actions of antimicrobial drugs.
+This overview includes discussions of the interaction between pathogen and host during the infectious process and adaptations by the pathogens to overcome or evade the immune system and cause human disease.
 Representative microorganisms belonging to each class of pathogen (bacterial, viral, fungal, and parasitic) are discussed.
-Other topics within the course will include emerging diseases, public health epidemiology, vaccines, antimicrobial resistance, and eradication of disease.
+Other topics will include emerging diseases, public health epidemiology, vaccines, antimicrobial resistance, and eradication of disease.
+A combination of methods will be used to deliver material including, but not limited to, didactic lectures, small group work, and case studies/applications.
 Prerequisite: none.